OllePenttinen/pajp/README.md

 Densities, viscosities and enthalpies are calculated based on IAPWS formulation.
 Friction factor is retrieved by solving the Colebrook-White equation iteratively.
 Warnings are raised if values are outside of known limits:

-Green color: Within limits
+*Green color: Within limits

-Yellow color: Pressure drop > 100 Pa/m, Flow velocity > 1 m/s, Flow velocity > 1.5 m/s
+*Yellow color: Pressure drop > 100 Pa/m, Flow velocity > 1 m/s, Flow velocity > 1.5 m/s

-Red color: Flow velocity > 2 m/s in copper pipes, Flow velocity > 3 m/s in steel pipes, Differential pressure > 6 bar at customer, Differential pressure < 1 bar at customer
+*Red color: Flow velocity > 2 m/s in copper pipes, Flow velocity > 3 m/s in steel pipes, Differential pressure > 6 bar at customer, Differential pressure < 1 bar at customer.

-An additional comment regarding thermostatic bypass valves is raised at table footer if differential pressure > 2 bar at connection point
+An additional comment regarding thermostatic bypass valves is raised at the table footer if differential pressure > 2 bar at the connection point.

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/)